 - Windows Update errors are quite common, but so are the solutions to fixing them.

-- For example, we will be showing you how to fix Windows Update error 0x8024000b.
+- For example, we will be showing you how to fix Windows Update error 0x8024000b in this article.

 Error 0x8024000b is another in a long line of Windows Update error codes.
 That error, like the other update issues, stops Windows receiving updates.
 This error arises when Windows can’t access the manifest update file.

 When the error occurs, you’ll see an error 0x8024000b and Operation was cancelled error message within Settings’ Windows Update tab.
-This is how you might be able to fix error 0x8024000b.
+Read on to find out how to fix it.

 1. Run the Windows Update troubleshooter